What Is a Bank Draft?

 While bank drafts may suit some payment scenarios, they are just one among many ways to send money.

 • Checks are another option.
 Receiving a large sum via a standard check involves the risk of it bouncing, so payees may hesitate to accept this form of payment.
 You could pay for a cashier’s check from your financial institution.
 This means the bank uses its funds to guarantee the payment.
-A certified check, in which the bank verifies that you to have the necessary funds in your account, is another possibility.
+A certified check, in which the bank verifies that you have the necessary funds in your account, is another possibility.

-As you see, there are many ways to transfer funds if a payment by bank draft doesn’t suit your needs.
+As you can see, there are many ways to transfer funds if a payment by bank draft doesn’t suit your needs.

 The Takeaway

-A bank draft is a financial tool typically used for large transactions, such as the payment for a home, a vehicle, or the purchase of office equipment.
+A bank draft is a financial tool typically used for large transactions, such as the payment for a home, vehicle, or office equipment.
 The bank guarantees payment to the payee by using its own reserves after verifying and transferring the issuer’s funds into a reserve account, which adds a layer of security and trustworthiness.
-However, because bank drafts are physical documents that you can’t easily cancel and that are subject to damage or theft, it’s best to handle them carefully and perhaps consider alternatives, such as electronic payments.
+However, because bank drafts are physical documents that you can’t easily cancel and are subject to damage or theft, it’s best to handle them carefully and perhaps consider alternatives, such as electronic payments.

 FAQ